gpt4thewin/Hydroponics.with.lamps/README.md

-## RimWorld Hydroponics with lamps Mod (A18)
+## RimWorld Hydroponics with lamps Mod

 ### Discontinued project

 I am done with RimWorld.
-The project is not beeing updated anymore.
+The project is not being updated anymore.
 If you are interested in maintaining the mod, feel free to text me.

 ### About